rlucioni/blog/content/posts/foo.md

 Tags: pelican, publishing
 Slug: test-post
 Authors: Renzo Lucioni
-Summary: A test post for trying out Pelican.
+Summary: A test post for trying out Pelican

 This is a test post written so that I can try out Pelican, a Python-powered alternative to Jekyll.